IRS Form 12153 Collection Due Process Hearing Guide

 All of the above options are complicated, and you may want to get professional help in all of those situations.

 How Do You File a CDP Request?

 You can tick a box if you want to apply for innocent spouse relief.
 Otherwise, you need to write in your reason for requesting a hearing.
-This is the most important part of the form, and you won’t get a hearing if you don’t supply a reason.
-You can use any of the reasons listed above or reasons suggested by your tax professional.
+It is an essential part of the form, and you won’t obtain a hearing if you don’t supply a sound reason.
+You can use any of the reasons listed above or brought forth by your tax professional.

-If you don’t submit the form within the 30-day period, you can request an equivalent hearing.
+If you don’t submit the form within the 30 days, you can request an Equivalent Hearing.
 You have one year and five business days from the filing date of your Federal Tax Lien to make this request or one year from the date of your levy notice.
 In these cases, the levy may go forward, and the IRS can take your assets, but if the hearing is successful, the IRS will stop the levy.